tianyuduan/FullStackProject/README.md

 }
 ```

+### Challenges
+  Due to the nature of the detail-heavy images, keep the site from slow performance has been a challenge.
+I had to think of different to render images that made it less taxing on computers, this included loading bars and only rendering what was necessary.

 ## Future Improvements

 ### Infinite Scroll
-  Due to the nature of high-res, detail-heavy websites, having Infinite Scroll will optimize page load, which will allow users to scroll through many images in content page more efficiently
+  Having Infinite Scroll will optimize page load, which will allow users to scroll through many images in content page more efficiently

 ### likes and comments
 User should be able to like an image, comment on an image.
 Once like and comments have been implemented, an Popular Category could be implemented so User can browse through heavily liked images.